INRIA/scikit-learn-mooc/_sources/tuning/parameter_tuning_module_intro.md

 The objective in the module are the following:

-- build intuition regarding an unknown dataset;
-- identify and differentiate numerical and categorical features;
-- create an advanced predictive pipeline with scikit-learn.
+- understand what is a model hyperparameter;
+- understand how to get and set the value an hyperparameter of a scikit-learn model;
+- be able to fine tune a full predictive modeling pipeline;
+- understand and visualize the combination of parameters that improves the performance of a model.

 <!-- Give the investment in time -->

-The estimated time to go through this module is about 3 hours 15.
+The estimated time to go through this module is about 2 hours.